Caines Head State Recreation Area

 The Tonsina Cabin is the newest cabin at Caines Head State Recreation Area.

 The Tonsina Public Use Cabin is located in the Caines Head State Recreation Area, approximately two miles from the Lowell Point State Recreation Area parking lot.
-The cabin can also be accessed via boat, but boaters should use caution during negative tides as the landing can be very shallow and muddy.
+The cabin can also be accessed via kayak or boat, but boaters should use caution during negative tides as the landing can be very shallow and muddy.

 Hike in: Check the tide tables before you go.
 12' and higher tides will prevent access to the first bridge, requiring long wait times for the water to recede.
 Storm surges, strong winds, and atmospheric pressure can raise tides higher as well.
 Follow the Tonsina Point Trail from the upper parking area at Lowell Point State Recreation Area to the first bridge at the north fork of Tonsina Creek (1.7mi.).
 After crossing the bridge, the trail veers right and enters a large forested tidal/flood plain crossing a series of boardwalks that lead to the second large bridge, which spans South Fork Tonsina Creek.
 Upstream and away from tidal influence, this is a potential source of fresh water in the summer.
-Continue across the second bridge passing the day-use area on the right and follow the trail out onto Tonsina beach (.3mi).
+Continue across the second bridge passing the camping area on the right and follow the trail out onto Tonsina beach (.3mi).

 Tonsina Cabin GPS coordinates: 60.02'27" N 149.26'41"W